 If you already know someone’s preference you have the answer!

 While shopping for Diwali gifts, I asked a popular seller in Jaipur – Is Mithai more popular or the new age options?
 He said Mithai will continue to be popular for years.

-Does fancy gifting options evoke the same festive feelings that a traditional Mithai does on Diwali?
+Do fancy gifting options evoke the same festive feelings that a traditional Mithai does on Diwali?

 In my opinion, strong associations get formed over time.
 The way Santa Claus is associated with gifts so is Diwali with sweets.
 One can say these are age-old practices and hard to break off.

 I prefer to stay away from the traditional sweets sold in the market during the festive season and prefer home-made ones which are better in every way.
-There are few enterprises who make Mithai in order in Jaipur.
+There are few enterprises that make Mithai in order in Jaipur.
 They are a good alternative to the commercial sweet shops & deliver consistent taste & quality, every time.
-Personally, I don’t think chocolates are symbolic to the “festival of lights”.
+Personally, I don’t think chocolates are symbolic of the “festival of lights”.
 It just does not evoke a feeling of festivity.
 But I guess we all have our own choices.